linux-system-roles/logging/roles/rsyslog/README.md

     server_port: 9200
 ```

-4. vars.yaml to configure to handle the inputs from openshift containers
+**6. vars.yaml to configure to handle the inputs from openshift containers.**
 ```
 rsyslog_enabled: true
 # If 'viaq-k8s' is in logs collections, logging_mmk8s_* need to be specified.